DrJukka/PerfTestApp/README.md

 additionally with  re-Connect test data
 - rounds defines how many rounds of connection established needs to be performed for each peers
+- dataTimeout defines timeout which after data sent is determined to be lost, and the connection is disconnected (and reconnected, data send starts from the point we know we managed to deliver to other side)
+- conReTryTimeout defines timeout value used between disconnection (by error) and re-connection
+- conReTryCount defined on how many times we re-try establishing connections before we give up.

+additionally with  send-data test data
 - dataAmount defines the amount of data sent through each connection before disconnecting